aassir54/SciterSharp/README.md

 ### Sciter Bootstrap

-Quick start your desktop app by downloading a [Sciter Bootstrap package](http://misoftware.rs/Bootstrap/Download) for Linux/MONO/GTK/C#.
-The package contains a solution with 2 projects, one which you build for Windows with VS, and the other for Linux/MONO/GTK+3 with MonoDevelop.
-All projects comes with this library already configured and with Sciter native DLL already in the bin/ folder.
+Quick start your desktop app by downloading a [Sciter Bootstrap Multi-platform template](http://misoftware.rs/Bootstrap/Download).
+The package contains a solution with 3 projects,  which you build for Windows with VS, and for Linux and OSX with MonoDevelop.
+All projects comes with this library already configured and necessary boilterplate code to create a Sciter window and load an initial HTML page.

 ### NuGet